 The Army does not decide how the land will be used in the future.
 These decisions are made by the Fort Ord Reuse Authority (FORA).
 In 1997, the Fort Ord Reuse Authority approved an overall plan, called the Base Reuse Plan, and the environmental documents needed to support that plan.
 This plan was developed after an extensive public process, during which the public had numerous opportunities to provide comments.
 The Fort Ord Habitat Management Plan and the 1997 base reuse plan both designated the Impact Area as a habitat reserve.

 Under this plan, most of the prescribed burn areas will remain in natural habitat.
-When all the land is cleaned up it will be turned over to the U.S. Bureau of Land Management, which will manage it for recreation and as a natural area.
-In effect, this part of the former Fort Ord will become part of a 15,000-acre park, the largest in Monterey County.
+When the land is cleaned up, it will be turned over to the U.S. Bureau of Land Management, which will manage it for recreation and as a natural area – part of the Fort Ord National Monument.
+In effect, this part of the former Fort Ord will become part of a 14,000-acre park, the largest in Monterey County.

 The Army is cleaning up unexploded ordnance and explosives at former artillery training ranges.
 A small percentage of this ordnance and explosives was never detonated, and could explode if distrubed.
 The Impact Area is covered with heavy vegetation – chaparral brush – that prevents cleanup workers from seeing the ground.
 It's unsafe to enter this land until the vegetation is removed; otherwise, cleanup workers could accidentally trigger unexploded ordnance or explosives.

-The habitat covering the areas that need to be cleaned up, Central Maritime Chaparral, has adapted to periodic fires and is actually rejuventated by fires.
+The habitat covering the areas that need to be cleaned up, central maritime chaparral, has adapted to periodic fires and is actually rejuventated by fires.
 If brush is cleared using hand cutting, the habitat does not rejuventate nearly as well.
-The U.S. Fish & Wildlife Service has an agreement with the Army and other agencies managing lands at the former Fort Ord requiring them to use prescribed burns in areas that are designated as habitat reserves.
+The U.S. Fish & Wildlife Service has an agreement with the Army and other agencies managing lands at the former Fort Ord that requires them to use prescribed burns in areas that are designated as habitat reserves.

 The Army conducted a major study to consider alternatives.
-All other methods involve entering the land, exposing vegetation clearance workers to potential UXO.
+All other methods involve entering the land, exposing vegetation clearance workers to potential unexploded ordance.
 Clearing the land by hand – in addition to being unsafe – has a harmful effect on the habitat.

-Prescribed burns are planned in an area known as the Impact Area, former artillery training ranges.
-The Impact Area is located in the south central part of Fort Ord, more than two miles away from CSUMB, and adjacent to Seaside and Del Rey Oaks.
+Prescribed burns are planned in an area known as the historic Impact Area, former artillery training ranges.
+This area is located in the south-central part of Fort Ord, more than two miles away from CSUMB, and adjacent to Seaside and Del Rey Oaks.

 No. The Army and the environmental regulatory agencies studied this question carefully and concluded that the amount of contaminants put into the air by incidental detonation of ordnance and explosives during a fire was extremely small and well below health protective screening levels.

-No. Rradioactive weapons were never used at Fort Ord.
+No. Radioactive weapons were never used at Fort Ord.

 Did Fort Ord use chemical weapons?